grafana/alloy/docs/sources/reference/components/discovery/discovery.process.md

 ### Cgroup ID regex

-Argument `cgroup_id_regex` allows to capture the cgroup ID of the process managed by other resource managers like SLURM, Libvirt, _etc._ The capture cgroup ID can be exported as `__meta_process_cgroup_id` field when enabled.
+The `cgroup_id_regex` argument allows you to capture the cgroup ID of the process managed by other resource managers like SLURM or Libvirt.
+When it is enabled, you can export the cgroup ID as the `__meta_process_cgroup_id` field.

 ## Blocks